firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 ------------------------

-Now that we have a mesh of our domain, we need to build the function spaces the solution to our PDE will live in, along with the spaces for the trial and test functions.
+Now that we have a mesh of our domain, we need to build the function spaces the solution to our :abbr:`PDE (partial differential equation)` will live in, along with the spaces for the trial and test functions.
 To do so, we use the :py:class:`~firedrake.core_types.FunctionSpace` or :py:class:`~firedrake.core_types.VectorFunctionSpace` constructors.
 The former may be used to define a function space for a scalar variable, for example pressure, which has a single value at each point in the domain; the latter is for vector-valued variables, such as